 Dates: The one-week retreat runs from February 3-9, 2019.
 Five days of workshops run from February 4-8.

-Academic level: Students who have completed a Bachelor's degree in Physics or a similar discipline and intend to commence Honours, Masters, or PhD research in 2019.
+Academic level: Students who have completed a Bachelor's degree in natural science or a similar discipline and intend to commence Honours, Masters, or PhD research in 2019.

 Prerequisites: An undergraduate degree in natural science, engineering, computer science, or related field.